 Meeting the Family Matters Building Blocks

-On a positive note, South Australia has appointed a Commissioner for Aboriginal Children and Young People, but there are concerns that the role and powers of the Aboriginal commissioner are not equivalent to the principal children’s commissioner in the state.
+On another positive note, South Australia has a Commissioner for Aboriginal Children and Young People, but there are concerns that the role and powers of the Aboriginal commissioner are not equivalent to the principal children’s commissioner in the state.

 See the 2018 South Australian Government’s response to Family Matters.